kobiton/Travis-CI/integrate-kobiton-travisci.md

 ## 4. Configuring to test latest app version on Kobiton devices

-First of all, we need to get the download URL of your app so Kobiton can install and run it.
+This section will guide you to fetch the latest version of your app on Hockey App and execute automation test on Kobiton devices with it.

-The main steps of this session:
+The main steps of this section:
 1. Use Hockey App API to get the latest app version and its download URL.
 2. Setting desired capabilities
 3. Adding test script execution command